shimaa000/student-grades-management-system/README.txt

 Student Grades Project

 How to run in NetBeans:
-1. Open the project folder StudentGradesCleanProject.
+1. Open the project folder StudentGradesManagementSystem.
 2. Right click the project name.
 3. Choose Run Maven > Other Goals...
 4. Type: javafx:run